vegardinho/alfred_bluetooth_controller/README.md

 ## Toggle device connections
 - Connect/disconnect from device: `btd` + `device name`
-- By typing an argument, the workflow will automatically search through all devices paired with the computer.
+- By typing an argument, the workflow will automatically search through all devices prevously paired with the computer.

 ## Manage favorite device
 - Set favorite device: `btsetfavorite` + `device name`